andrewclarkjohnson/cs290/bio.md

 I first started mucking around with programming in high school back in the 80s.
 That was with Basic and Fortran.
 In the early/mid 2000s, I started playing around with HTML/CSS/PHP/MySQL to make some fun, dynamic pages full of security holes.
 Now that I'm in this CS program, I've learned C and C++.
+I wish I could be in an alternate universe right now but I think I'm just in an alternate branch.